Daniel-Kharrat/Protools-Reaper/README.md

 ## For future Updates
-1) if you have tweaked your sws auto color and screensets, when you import my next configuration they will get reset
+1) If you have tweaked your sws auto color and screensets, when you import my next configuration they will get reset

 so to avoid redoing the settings manually go to the REAPER resource folder